 Which trades are accepted for guaranteed settlement in Rupee Derivatives segment?

-**OLD VERSION**

-Which trades are accepted for guaranteed settlement in Rupee Derivatives segment?

-Interest Rate Swaps (IRS) & Forward Rate Agreements (FRA) trades of residual maturity up to 10 years referenced to MIBOR & MIOIS benchmarks are eligible to be accepted for guaranteed settlement in this segment.
+Interest Rate Swaps (IRS) & Forward Rate Agreements (FRA) trades of residual maturity up to 10 years referenced to MIBOR & MIOIS benchmarks and Interest Rate Swaps (IRS) trades of residual maturity up to 5 years referenced to MIFOR benchmark are eligible to be accepted for guaranteed settlement in this segment.
 Actual acceptance by CCIL happens if both the members have adequate margins to meet their margin requirements.

 What are the types of Margins collected in Rupee Derivatives Segment?